Research interests | Research statement | Interviews | Invited talks

-Fictive Interaction (the intersection of language, interaction, and cognition), Cognitive Linguistics (mental spaces and conceptual blending), Discourse Studies, Argumentation.
+Fictive Interaction (the intersection of language, interaction, and cognition), Cognitive Linguistics (mental spaces and conceptual blending), Discourse Studies, Argumentation (in litigation, philosophy), Language pathology (autism, aphasia).

 I am mostly interested in the interrelation between language, interaction and cognition.
-If human babies learn to interact long before they learn to speak, and if face-to-face conversation is the most common form of communication, I am interested in looking into the question: how is the structure of interaction reflected in language structure and language use?
+If human babies learn to interact long before they learn to speak, and if face-to-face conversation is the original and the most common form of communication, I am interested in the question: how is the structure of interaction reflected in language structure and language use?
 That is, what forms does the basic interactional pattern of turn-taking take in grammar and discourse?
 In addition, I’m interested in the communicative functions and effectiveness of interactional structures embedded in discourse.
+Are discursive and grammatical structures that mimic talk-in-interaction more communicative effective?

 – Universiteitskrant, University of Groningen, 2012